arco-design/arco-design-mobile/sites/pc/static/md/qa.en-US.md

 The component called by the method is not a subcomponent under the root node of the page, so the configuration of ContextProvider needs to be passed to the method, such as: `Toast.toast({ content: 'Tips' }, { prefixCls: 'aa' })`.
 (Supported after `2.24.0`)

-## Q: Disable autoFocus of Input/Textarea/SearchBar
+## Q: AutoFocus does not work when using Input/Textarea/SearchBar

 autoFocus is not supported on some models, the bottom layer of the component can only try focus, but whether it can focus or not depends on the model